zk/clojuredocs/README.md

 Connect from cider (emacs) or Light Table, repl port 7888.

+### Prod Local

+Occasionally you'll need to compile and run things as they would be in production: `bin/prod-local`

 ### CLJS Source Maps

 The ClojureDocs project is set-up to emit source-maps for compiled javascript.
 To enable in Chrome, check the 'Enable JS source maps' option in the Developer Tools settings pane.